ninenines/cowboy/manual/cowboy_rest.md

 > Cowboy will select the most appropriate content-type from the list.
 > If any parameter is acceptable, then the tuple form should be used
 > with parameters set to `'*'`.
 If the parameters value is set to `[]`
 > only content-type values with no parameters will be accepted.
+All
+> parameter values are treated in a case sensitive manner except the
+> `charset` parameter, if present, which is case insensitive.
 >
 > This function will be called for POST, PUT and PATCH requests.
 > It is entirely possible to define different callbacks for different